The Fendi Baguette Is Back For The Sex And The City Reboot

 Throughout Sex And The City, the Baguette became a staple of Bradshaw’s wardrobe.
 The version worn by Parker for ...And Just Like That is similar to the purse that famously got stolen on the show in Season 3.
 In the episode, after a robber demands Bradshaw's purple sequin Fendi bag, she corrects him, saying: “It’s a Baguette.”
 That same season, Bradshaw and Samantha Jones (Kim Cattrall) pay a visit to a fake bag dealer in Los Angeles, searching for a gold Fendi Baguette.

-If you want to emulate Bradshaw’s signature accessory (and have the financial means to do so), ahead, some vintage options to channel the early 2000s in style.
+If you want to emulate Bradshaw’s signature accessory (and have the financial means to do so), shopping vintage is the best way to channel the early 2000s in style.